harlemmuniz/apache_kafka_zookeeper_prometheus_grafana_docker/README.md

-# Apache + Kafka + Zookeeper + Docker
+# Apache + Kafka + Zookeeper + Prometheus + Grafana + Docker
-A docker compose example to deploy multiple brokers in a VM cluster
+A docker compose example to deploy multiple brokers in a VM cluster with Prometheus and Grafana enabled for Kafka brokers monitoring

 ## Commands to run the docker files